 - Having your shoes feel uneven when worn

 If you are experiencing pain and stress on the foot you may weaken the posterior tibial tendon, which runs around the inside of the ankle.

-If you have any questions please feel free to contact our offices located in Irvine, Huntington Beach, Orange, and Newport Beach, CA .
+If you have any questions please feel free to contact our offices located in Irvine, Huntington Beach, Orange, Newport Beach, and Long Beach, CA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.